dotnet/android/Documentation/release-notes/README.md

 `AndroidLinkMode` MSBuild property
 ```

-To facilitate the final publication workflow, use either inline links or named
+To facilitate the final publication workflow, prefer inline links or named
 link labels like `[android]`.
 Avoid numbered link labels like `[0]`.

 ### For low visibility changes